CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/clusters-dashboard.md

 The Clusters dashboard provides a list of all your monitored clusters, as well as additional clusters detected in your cloud bill.
 The dashboard provides details about your clusters including cost, efficiency, and cloud provider.
 You are able to filter your list of clusters by when clusters were last seen, activity status, and by name (see below).

 {% hint style="info" %}
-Monitoring of multiple clusters is only supported in [Kubecost Enterprise](https://www.kubecost.com/pricing/) plans.
-Learn more about Kubecost Enterprise's multi-cluster view [here](/install-and-configure/install/multi-cluster/multi-cluster.md).
+Monitoring of multiple clusters is only supported in [nOps Enterprise](https://www.nOps.com/pricing/) plans.
+Learn more about nOps Enterprise's multi-cluster view [here](/install-and-configure/install/multi-cluster/multi-cluster.md).
 {% endhint %}

 ![Clusters dashboard](/.gitbook/assets/clusters.png)